Skip to main content

 Learn more about APIAHC Month and celebrate online with UC San Diego virtual programs.

-Image of a person smiling and leaning against a window
+A person smiling and leaning against a window

 Geena Rocero became the first openly transgender Asian-Pacific Islander model to pose for Playboy Magazine in August 2019.
 Rocero made history for Playboy Magazine and for LGBTQ+ Asian Pacific Islanders.

 Geena Rocero is a Filipina-American model, TED speaker, and trans rights activist based in New York.
-Rocero is the founder of Gender Proud, a media production company that tells stories of the transgender community worldwide to elevate justic and equality.
+Rocero is the founder of Gender Proud, a media production company that tells stories of the transgender community worldwide to elevate justice and equality.

 Hear more about this moment from this interview and article.

-Image of a woman with glasses looking at the camera
+A woman with glasses looking forward

 Eloise Baza was the first woman and the first Chamorro to hold the presidency of the Guam Chamber of Commerce.